obuisson/Guide-Installation-OpenStack-Folsom-Noeud-Unique/source/index.rst

 * Vous devriez avoir une réponse similaire à ça::

-   KVM acceleratiopn can be used
+   KVM acceleration can be used

 * Nous pouvons installer KVM et le configurer::